philip-gai/announcement-drafter/README.md

 1. Follow the [Quickstart guide](#quickstart-guide) for information on getting started
 2. If there is no `.github/repost-app.yml` file in your repository, (repo)st will not do anything
+3. To use images, videos, gifs etc., do not use relative links to a file in your repo.
+Instead drag/drop or paste the file into the markdown.
+The link generated should be to `https://user-images.githubusercontent.com`

 ### App Configuration Options